THE BATTLE OF NASHVILLE

 DESCRIPTION

-The consequences of the Battle of Nashville, which took place December 15-16, 1864, are still being debated, but one thing is certain: The Union victory there marked a major turning point in the War of 1861.
+The consequences of the Battle of Nashville, which took place December 15-16, 1864, are still being debated, but one thing is certain: the Union victory there marked a major turning point in the War of 1861.

 After losing three battles in a row, including Spring Hill (November 29) and Franklin (November 30), Confederate General John Bell Hood and his troops were forced to flee southward, leaving the all-important